 With every small and big business that was shut down throughout our nation, along with Americans not being able to go out and make purchases as they did before, our economy came to a screeching halt.

 Money (especially coins) was not circulating as it should, while fewer workers at the U.S Mint were allowed to continue producing money (due to COVID restrictions), which only made things worse.
 In case you missed my post, Coin Shortage: What You Should Know

 Construction has also taken its toll because of the shortages of lumber that we are experiencing.
 This has made it more difficult to find cabinets, doors, and windows to keep building projects moving as smoothly as before.
 Again, this is not because of there not being enough lumber, but rather a shortage of workers (due to Covid-19 restrictions) to keep tree harvesting and production rolling.

 There has also been a growing drug and prescription shortage over the past several months due to slower manufacturing.
 This is especially true for drugs that treat bacterial infections.
 Ventilators and anesthetics were also impossible to come by.

 Yes, even appliances have been harder to come by as well.
 This is especially true if you’re looking to buy a refrigerator or stand-alone freezer.
-The past few months more and more people were buying them to keep a larger supply of food at home and not being able to take as many food shopping trips outside.
+In the past few months, more and more people were buying them to keep a larger supply of food at home and not being able to take as many food shopping trips outside.

 As of right now, if you’re looking to order one of these, there’s at least an 8 to 10-week waiting period because of the manufacturers’ short supply.
 I saw shortages of dehydrators, pressure canners, water bath canners, and of course canning bottles and lids.
 If you’re lucky you may see some on the grocery store shelves.
 Or you can order them online where there may be some price gouging.